 - IFIT undertakes joint research initiatives or convenes public events in cooperation with leading organisations.
-In 2019, this included activities undertaken in partnership with Stanford Law School, United Nations University Centre for Policy Research, Brookings Institution, the Inter-American Development Bank, Conciliation Resources, Inter-American Dialogue, New York University Center for International Cooperation, and the Dialogue Advisory Group. - IFIT also belongs to a variety of NGO networks comprised of like-minded organisations working on conflict, negotiation and transition issues, including the European Peace-building Liaison Office (EPLO) and the Alliance for Peacebuilding (AfP).
+In the last couple of years, this included research and other activities undertaken in partnership with Yale Law School, UCL School of Laws, Brookings Institution, the Inter-American Development Bank, International Crisis Group, King & Spalding LLP, and many others. - IFIT also belongs to a variety of NGO networks comprised of like-minded organisations working on conflict, negotiation and transition issues, including the Mediation Support Network (MSN), European Peace-building Liaison Office (EPLO) and Alliance for Peacebuilding (AfP).